Do you want that for your Blog too?

-Push Notifications are one of the new born Opt-in Services.
-These notifications are delivered direct to the user if either he is on your website or drinking a a cup of coffee in from of the T.V.
+Push Notifications are one of the newborn Opt-in Services.
+These notifications are delivered directly to the user if either he is on your website or drinking a cup of coffee in front of the T.V.

-If you have been visiting Bforbloggers, you may have seen a bell icon in the low right corner of your screen, When you click on the bell it opens a window for you to opt-in to receive Updates.
+If you have been visiting Bforbloggers, you may have seen the same in the upper right corner of your screen, When you click on the allow button you opt-in to receive Updates.

 Most of you would prefer this option rather than joining An E-Mail List.
-You may be Skeptical on providing your E-Mail Address In threat of receiving Spam.
-Rest assured, At BforBloggers your privacy is safe with us and you will never recive a spam.
+You may be Skeptical about providing your E-Mail Address In the threat of receiving Spam.
+Rest assured, At BforBloggers, your privacy is safe with us, and you will never receive spam.

-We do this with the help of pushengage because they have proved to be the best push notification service for every blog/websites including business ones.
+We do this with the help of PusheEngage because they have proved to be the best push notification service for every blog/website, including business ones.

-They are easily scalable and you can upgrade your plan anytime you want. you can easily customize your dialog Box settings though your WordPress Dashboard.
+They are easily scalable, and you can upgrade your plan anytime you want.
+You can easily customize your dialog Box settings through your WordPress Dashboard.

 It’s time for you to get your blog a push notification bar and watch your list grow.
-Follow along the easy stuff below
+Follow along with the easy stuff below.

-Head Over to The PushEnage Website.
+Head Over to The PushEngage Website.
 Here, You Need To Register For PushEngage.
-This Step is Crucial For getting your API Key.
+This Step is Crucial for accessing your API Key.